My regular yoga practice fell apart over the last two

-Today’s definition comes from the dictionary installed on my computer and offers the following for the verb practice.
+Today’s definition comes from the dictionary installed on my

 1. perform an activity or exercise a skill repeatedly or regularly in order to improve or maintain one’s proficiency